 Slaughterhouse is one of two ‘intimate’ venues set-up during the festival with Yorkshireman and marine biologist Ben Leyshon giving up his own living room to guests for a film each year.

 Won’t you be thy neighbour

-The finale of the festival was a BYOB curry meal of two hundred people set in Victoria Hall.
-Between passing round naan and quaffing beer a short film was shown produced by the sound workshop run for kids on the top floor of the hub.
+The end to the weekend was a BYOB curry meal of two hundred people set in Victoria Hall.
+Between passing round naan and quaffing beer a short film was shown produced by the sound workshop run for kids on the top floor of the hub during the festival.

 After the final feature I ended up back at the hub drinking whisky with the people of Cromarty and reminiscing about a cherished art form that still has the power to bring people together.
 In this hyper-dystopic superhero ‘universe’ us movie-goers are made to live there still exists pockets of the world where the genuine magic of film lives on.